Citrus County, Florida: Voter registration

-According to the Secretary of State's office, Republicans comprise a plurality of registered voters in Citrus County.
+According to the Secretary of State's office, Republicans comprise a majority of registered voters in Citrus County.

 Federal and state offices

 Citrus County has voted Republican in national elections since 2000 and has voted Republican in state and local races before the 21st century.
 As of 2015, Republicans held the federal representative, state senator, and state representative seats serving the county, occupied all seats on the Citrus County Commission, and held nearly all other separately elected offices in the county.
 In 2016 the county broke heavily for Donald Trump, giving him 67% of the vote, the largest of any candidate since President Nixon in 1972.
+Trump broke his own record in both subsequent elections (2020 and 2024).

-The County has been trending heavily Republican for the past few decades, with Democratic registration actually declining for at least the past 15 years.
+The county has been trending heavily Republican for the past few decades, with Democratic registration declining for at least the past 15 years.

 Media

 The Citrus County newspaper of record is the Citrus County Chronicle, a daily.
 It is published by Landmark Media Enterprises.
 A second paper, The Newscaster, also circulates in Citrus County but is located in neighboring Marion County.

 Other online news sources include the Groundhog News, Citrus Daily, Real News Real Fast, Sunshine Standard and Citrus Times Online.

 The local TV station is WYKE-CD.

 The county is part of the Nielsen-designated Tampa-Saint Petersburg-Sarasota television market.
 Spectrum and Comcast serve different areas of Citrus County, with Spectrum serving the western part of the county, including Crystal River; and Comcast serving Inverness, and the eastern county communities; these systems offer most Tampa Bay stations, plus selected channels from the Orlando and Gainesville markets.

 Radio stations in Citrus County are part of the Arbitron-designated Gainesville/Ocala radio market.